College is expensive. The Jewish community, through the Jewish Federation of Metropolitan Chicago, can help.

 - Are Jewish

-- Intend to remain in the Chicago metropolitan area after completing school
+- Intend to remain in or return to the Chicago metropolitan area after completing school

-- Are entering an accredited graduate program in a helping profession** on a full-time basis for the full 2018-2019 academic year or
+- Are entering an accredited graduate program in a helping profession** on a full-time basis for the fall 2023 through spring 2024 academic year or

-- Are entering your junior or senior years of an accredited bachelor’s degree program in a helping profession on a full-time basis for the full 2018-2019 academic year
+- Are entering your junior or senior year of an accredited bachelor’s degree program in a helping profession** on a full-time basis for the fall 2023 through spring 2024 academic year

 - Demonstrate financial need and career promise